AnzoDK/HyperDimension-Neptunia-Save-Reasearch/README.md

 # HyperDimension Neptunia Save Reasearch
+## Will Be Renamed to LibNepNep when the lib is complete
 This project aims to understand and map the HyperDimension Neptunia Re;Births savefile.
 When the HyperDimension Neptunia Re;Births savefile have been understood, the project will move over to the next game in the series